TechWorkRamblings

 2022-06-11 22:36

-#new #structure #wip
+#structure #new #wip

 Defining what makes an engineer a “senior engineer” is a murky task.
 There will always be differences from one company to another, but there are some general patterns that most people agree on.